matts-dev/Space_Battle_Arcade/README.md

 ## New Build Method
 The project has been refactored to a cross platform CMake project targeting Linux, Windows, and Mac.
 I recommend opening the folder containing the top-level CMakeLists.txt file in your IDE (folder: `repository/Space_Battle_Arcade`).
 VSCode, VisualStudio, and CLion support opening CMake projects natively.
 Alternatively, you can build from the command line.

+**Linux Note 1**: on linux I needed to install these dependencies system wide:
+`sudo apt-get install cmake clang build-essential libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev libpulse-dev libasound2-dev` there may be others you need; when attempting to configure in CMake it will alert you to the dependencies you may be missing; I believe you want to install those libraries with the -dev extension. eg if mixxing `libxi`, install `libxi-dev`.

+**Linux Note 2**: I highly recommend using Ninja instead of the default unix make file generators with cmake.
+The default makefiles do not seem to detect changes to source files and do not build your changes.
+Using ninja, it correctly detects source file changes are reubilds those files.
+I had to install `sudo apt-get install ninja-build` and then in vscode's file->preferences->settings, find the location for generator and set it to the case sensitive Cmake:Generator `Ninja`; or put this in your settings json file `"cmake.generator": "Ninja"`

+On linux I recommend compiling with `clang`, as that is what I tested.
 ```
 #change directory to the directory containing the root level CMakeLists.txt
 cd path/to/repository/Space_Battle_Arcade